2023 Best Value Foreign Languages & Linguistics Bachelor's Degree Schools in North Carolina

 Request Information

-You’ll be in good company if you decide to attend University of North Carolina at Charlotte.
-It ranked #5 on our 2023 Best Value Foreign Languages & Linguistics Bachelor’s Degree Schools in North Carolina list.
-Located in the large city of Charlotte, UNC Charlotte is a public college with a fairly large student population.
+Out of the 9 schools in North Carolina that were part of this year’s ranking, University of North Carolina at Charlotte landed the # 5 spot on the list.
+Located in the city of Charlotte, UNC Charlotte is a public college with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at UNC Charlotte are $7,188 a year.

-As a testament to the quality of education it offers, UNC Charlotte also is in the top 20% of our Best Foreign Languages & Linguistics Bachelor’s Degree Schools in North Carolina ranking.
+UNC Charlotte excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Foreign Languages & Linguistics Bachelor’s Degree Schools in North Carolina list.

 Request Information

-University of North Carolina at Asheville landed the #6 spot in the 2023 rankings for the best value bachelor’s degree foreign languages and linguistics programs.
+With a ranking of #6, University of North Carolina at Asheville did quite well on this year’s best value schools for foreign languages and linguistics students working on their bachelor’s degree.
 Located in the city of Asheville, UNCA is a public college with a small student population.

-In-state tuition fees for undergraduate students at UNCA are $7,319 per year.
+The average tuition and fees for an in-state undergraduate at UNCA are $7,319 a year.

 Read full report on Foreign Languages & Linguistics at University of North Carolina at Asheville